Inflection point instability in Hartmann channel flow with variable electric conductivity: Introduction

-Technological and laboratory flows of liquid metals are typically characterized by small values of the magnetic Reynolds and Prandtl numbers.
-Accurate analysis can be performed within the framework of the inductionless (quasi-static) approximation, considering only the effect of the magnetic field on the flow and not the reverse effect of the flow on the field \citep{davidson2017}.
-Two nondimensional parameters determine the state of such a flow: the hydrodynamic Reynolds number $\Rey\equiv Uh/\nu$ and the Hartmann number $\Ha=Bh\sqrt{\sigma / \rho \nu}$, where $U$ and $h$ are the typical velocity and length scales, $\nu$ is the kinematic viscosity, $B$ is the induction of the applied magnetic field, $\sigma$ is the electric conductivity, and $\rho$ is the density.
+In this paper we consider a version of the Hartmann channel flow--an archetypal system for flows with MHD effect of a constant imposed magnetic field.\cite{Hartmann1937a,Hartmann1937b} An electrically conducting fluid is driven by an imposed longitudinal pressure gradient between two electrcially insulating walls in the presence of the wall-normal magnetic field.
+Two nondimensional parameters determine the flow state: the hydrodynamic Reynolds number $\Rey\equiv Uh/\nu$ and the Hartmann number $\Ha=Bh\sqrt{\sigma / \rho \nu}$, where $B$ is the induction of the applied magnetic field and $\rho$ is the density.